15 August 2022

-This course will examine how the relationships and meanings associating human and other-than-humans are mediated, constructed, and perceived within pop culture.
-Other-than-humans – here referring to A.I., robots, machines, nonhuman animals, and environments and ecosystems – and their relationship to humans will be examined within the context of spectacles, transmediality, and participation culture, rationalisation, and various perspectives in semiotics, including zoo and ecosemiotics.
+This course will examine how the relationships and meanings associating humans, animals, and the environment are mediated, constructed, and perceived within pop culture.
+Animals, environments, and ecosystems – and their relationship to humans – will be examined within the context of spectacles, transmediality, participation culture, atmosphere, rationalization, and various perspectives in semiotics, including zoo and ecosemiotics.

-Students can expect to gain a general overview and working knowledge of different semiotic and culture study views on other-than-human relations and pop culture.
-Moreover, students will be able to identify key concepts and terms, and theoretical applications.
+Students can expect to gain a general overview and working knowledge of different semiotic and culture study views on animals, environments, and pop culture.
+Moreover, students will be able to identify key concepts and terms, and theoretical processes.

 Course leader